 Paid media is probably what you think of when someone talks about marketing or advertising.
-Paid media is representative of traditional media and paid advertising, which often looks like a typical paid ad from social media ads, display ads, television commercials and other forms of paid content promotion.
+In addition to helping raise brand awareness, paid media is representative of traditional media and paid advertising, which often looks like a typical paid ad from social media ads, display ads, television commercials and other forms of paid content promotion.
 Additionally, anything that falls under the pay-per-click model is considered paid media.
 The goal of using this type of media is to make an initial investment and, in return, receive visitors to your website or campaign.

 While much of the paid content that we are privy to is considered “traditional,” a recent trend in paid advertising to consider is influencer marketing.
 Influencers on social media platforms have the potential to affect quantifiable habits and behaviors of your target audience by using product placement or endorsement strategies to feature your brand.
+Make sure to partner with influencers who are passionate about your line of work and is enthusiastic about teaming up with you.
+For influencer marketing, there is nothing more awkward than when influencers partner with organizations that deal with products and services that do not interest them.
+However, finding the right influencer can lead to wonderful opportunities for business growth.
 While this approach is definitely considered a part of the “new school” curriculum of digital marketing, influencer marketing is a powerful tool that can be used to reach otherwise unreachable audiences.

-It’s safe to say, the impact of your double-tap Kim Kardashian’s promoted posts on Instagram goes far beyond the screen.
+It’s safe to say, the impact of your double-tap Kim Kardashian’s promoted social media posts on Instagram goes far beyond the screen.